tommccallum/computational_maths/06 Negative numbers as a rotation.md

 You can think of our bunny as a point with a direction but no length.
 The point has a sense of "positive" relative to itself.
 This is equivalent in a 3d game where you have a "world view" transform and a "entity view" transform.

+_In a nutshell, multiplying by a negative can be viewed as rotation of 180 degrees._

 ----
 Rules of negative numbers: